ycl818/ycl818/README.md

 ### Hi there 👋

-My name is Yi-Chien Lee.
-I am an alumnus of Northeastern University.
+Hi, I'm Yi-Chien Lee, an alumnus of Northeastern University.

 Here’s my personal website: [Portfolio](https://yichien-lee.vercel.app/)

-Currently, I'm devloping a game in C++ with Ureal Engine.
-Can't wait to share with you!
+Currently, I'm learning swift!
+Can't wait to share my projects here!

-Besides, I'm learning DevOps with University of Chicago as well.

-My skillsets include languages like JavaScript, Python, SQL, and C/C++.
+My skillsets include programming languages like JavaScript, Python, SQL, and C/C++.

 Flexible in Windows, macOS, and Linux.

 I do this because I love it.
 I love the process of software development, whereby you can make a real commercial website that many can use.

-I'm looking for a job that allow me to realize my passion!
 <!--
 **ycl818/ycl818** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.